 The second strategy

 In the past few years, regenerative medicine has begun to deliver on the long promise of growing new organs from stem cells harvested from a patient's own body.
 Mayo Clinic will soon host a final-phase clinical trial that treats damaged heart muscle with stem cells harvested from bone marrow and treated with specific growth factors.
-It's just one of more than 40 clinical trials Mayo Clinic's Center for Regenerative Medicine is conducting.
+It's just one of more than 40 clinical trials Mayo Clinic's Center for Regenerative Biotherapeutics is conducting.

 The center is driving regenerative techniques throughout Mayo Clinic's research and practice by building an infrastructure that practitioners can use to apply to their own work.
 For instance, a researcher interested in applying stem cells to an eye disease can use center resources to extract cells, treat the cells with relevant growth factors, grow them into the necessary numbers for treatment and deliver them back to the patient.
 It reduces the learning curve from years to months.
 As a result, researchers can easily explore how regenerative medicine can help their patients.

 Dr. Lott says there's little question that regenerative medicine will help his patients.
 In fact, he has already developed an implantable organ and is working with the Food and Drug Administration to launch a clinical trial by end of the year.

 The process begins with highly accurate imaging of a person's larynx.
 Dr. Lott's team then uses 3-D printing to reconstruct the damaged portion of the organ.
 They use this as a mold to create a scaffold that will guide the stem cells as they grow.
 To get the stem cells, researchers take a sample of a person's fat tissue and transfer it to a specific medium in a culture dish.
 The fat cells float to the top and the stem cells sink to the bottom, making them easy to harvest.
 Researchers apply specific growth factors to begin transforming them into larynx cells and expand their numbers.